OSGConnect/connectbook/stashcache.md

-[title]: - "Introduction to StashCache"
+[title]: - "Transferring data with StashCache"

 What is StashCache?
 -------------------